 Would you like this role for the United States?
 To be the policemen of the world?

 AN: It’s not up to me to say it.
 It’s up to the audience and the rest of the world to make their own decision.

 Do you have an opinion on it, Ethan?
 I guess you do but do you want to share it?

-EH: We’ve all learned enough from the world that we live in that one has to be… really we made the movie to speak for us on our opinions about it.
-I think an educated public will make a better decision about that than Andrew or I would, and you don’t want to be up there saying… We’re not running for Office for Christ’s sake.
-The thing is these soldiers can’t tell their own stories, they probably don’t have the desire to, but they also can’t.
+EH: Really we made the movie to speak for us on our opinions about it.
+I think an educated public will make a better decision about that than Andrew or I would, and we’re not running for Office, for Christ’s sake.
+The thing is, these soldiers can’t tell their own stories – they probably don’t have the desire to, but they also can’t.
 We as a public have to decide what position we want to put our soldiers in, the world community has to decide if we want the US roaming above us, and what do you do when every country has a drone?
-Then nobody can go outside, will Obama even be able to public speak if an enemy of the US has a drone and then he can’t even step outside.
+Then nobody can go outside – will Obama even be able to public speak if an enemy of the US has a drone and he can’t even step outside.
 We’re opening up doors that are really interesting and we have to make sure that we want them open.